[Skip to Content]

 Rating: Serious Concerns (1)

-• The organization’s mandate and vision are unclear or not relevant.
+• The organization’s mandate and vision are unclear and not relevant

 • Its achievements, initiatives, current activities and future plans are unrelated to its mandate and vision.